WHEN

 • Jenny Wiik, Novia University of Applied Sciences & Tove Hagström, Yttra Tove Hagström: “The Song of the Tree – From Play to Activating Classroom Workshop for Teenagers”

-• Showcasing Artist Practices (Sigyn Hall)
+• Showcasing Artist Practices C: (Sigyn Hall)

-Healing Walls: Art as Therapy in Institutional Spaces, Melinda Šefčić, Ph.D., Visual Artist and Researcher, Assistant Professor (external), Academy of Fine Arts, University of Zagreb, Croatia
+• Healing Walls: Art as Therapy in Institutional Spaces, Melinda Šefčić, Ph.D., Visual Artist and Researcher, Assistant Professor (external), Academy of Fine Arts, University of Zagreb, Croatia

-• Workshop: “Expressing one’s true self through text, film and voice.”
-Co-creative artistic documentary film with and for children with serious medical conditions, Lisa Partby, documentary filmmaker and pedagogue, Sweden (Studio Theatre)
+• Workshop E: “Expressing one’s true self through text, film and voice.”
+Co-creative artistic documentary film with and for children with serious medical conditions (Studio Theatre)

-10:15-10:45 Coffee break & Posters & Stands (Rope Theatre Lounge)
+10:15-10:45 Coffee break & Posters & Stands

 10:45-12:00 Parallel Sessions IV

-• Research Presentations: Session: Links between creativity and wellbeing (Sigyn Hall)
+• Research Presentations; Session: Links between creativity and wellbeing (Sigyn Hall)

 • Elisabeth Punzi, Gothenburg university: “I can’t really describe everything this group has meant and done for me” – Creative workshops in a psychiatric outpatient clinic.
 An Interpretative phenomenological analysis